Aurelian-C/React-Summary_App/src/markdowns/050__State_as_a_snapshot.md

 # State as a snapshot

-State variables might look like regular JavaScript variables that you can read and write to.
-However, state behaves more like a snapshot.
-Setting it does not change the state variable you already have, but instead triggers a re-render.
+==State variables might look like regular JavaScript variables that you can read and write to.
+However, **state behaves more like a snapshot**. _Setting it does not change the state variable you already have, but instead triggers a re-render_==.

 >You will learn:
 >